 Sun damage and exterior maintenance.
 The intense Arizona sun degrades exterior paint, patio furniture, window seals, and roofing faster than in moderate climates.
 Budget for more frequent exterior repainting, furniture replacement, and window treatments.
 UV-protective window film is a deductible improvement.
 Replacement patio furniture and exterior repairs are standard deductible expenses.

 Professional cleaning.
 Desert dust, pool-area sand, and high summer temperatures create unique cleaning challenges.
 Turnover cleaning in Scottsdale typically runs $125-250+ per clean depending on property size.
-These are fully deductible on Schedule C. The frequency of deep cleans is often higher than in non-desert markets due to dust infiltration and pool-related wear.
+These are fully deductible on your tax return.
+The frequency of deep cleans is often higher than in non-desert markets due to dust infiltration and pool-related wear.

 Scottsdale Market Considerations

 Snowbird and winter season (October–April).
 Scottsdale's peak season runs from October through April, when snowbirds from the Midwest, Northeast, and Canada arrive for extended stays.
 This is the inverse of most vacation markets.
 Many hosts earn 60-70% of their annual revenue during these six months.
-Longer stays (2-4 weeks) are common during snowbird season, which reduces turnover costs but may affect your average-stay calculation for Schedule C vs Schedule E filing.
+Longer stays (2-4 weeks) are common during snowbird season, which reduces turnover costs but may affect your average-stay calculation for the right tax form filing.

 Golf tournament demand.
 The WM Phoenix Open (held annually in February at TPC Scottsdale) is one of the highest-attended sporting events in the world.
 Hosts within a reasonable radius of TPC Scottsdale can command 3-5x normal nightly rates during tournament week.
 Other golf events, PGA Tour stops, and corporate golf outings create consistent shoulder-season demand.
 Track tournament-week revenue separately in DeductFlow for accurate seasonal analysis.